grzegorzpnk/MLforER/README.md

 # MLforER
-This repo contains Rainforcement Learning training model for Edge Relocation Details about what Edge Relocation is can be found [here](https://ieeexplore.ieee.org/document/9779643)
+This repo contains Rainforcement Learning env and other stuffs to train an ER model for.
+More Details about what Edge Relocation is can be found [here](https://ieeexplore.ieee.org/document/9779643)

 ## Action Space Documentation